 In the community, Dr. Gradwell has served on the boards of directors of the Roycroft Campus Corporation and the Holocaust Resource Center of Buffalo.
 She is currently a research associate for the Buffalo Museum of Science and a Paws for Love Volunteer with her dog Bailey for the Society for the Prevention of Cruelty to Animals (SPCA).

 Gradwell, J.M., & Leacock, K.H.
-(Eds.). (under contract).
+(Eds.).
+(2020).
 Finding history where you least expect it!: Site-based strategies for teaching about the past.
 American Alliance of Museums Series.
 Lanham, MD: Rowman & Littlefield.